 Tableau

 Tableau is widely recognized as one of the leading BI platforms in the market, offering a comprehensive suite of tools for data visualization and analysis.
-It supports both cloud and on-premise deployments with pricing ranging from $850 to over $2,000 per user annually depending on the plan selected.
+It supports both cloud and on-premise deployments with tiered per-user licensing that varies between Creator, Explorer, and Viewer seat types.
 Tableau excels in providing interactive dashboards and advanced analytics capabilities but comes at a higher cost compared to Omni Analytics' Pro Plan.

 In summary, while each of these tools has its unique strengths and weaknesses, Omni Analytics stands out for its balance between ease-of-use, rapid data exploration capabilities, and shared semantic layer features.
 However, potential users should carefully evaluate their specific requirements against the limitations imposed by the free tier usage and cost considerations before committing to a subscription plan.